pestphp/docs/skipping-tests.md

 ## Creating Todos

 While skipping tests can be a helpful way to exclude specific tests temporarily from your test suite, it can also lead to situations where skipped tests are forgotten or overlooked.
-To prevent this, Pest provide a way to create todos, which are essentially placeholders for tests that need attention.
+To prevent this, Pest provide a way to create "todos", which are essentially placeholders for tests that need attention.

-To begin working with "todos" in Pest, you can easily mark a test as a todo by using the `todo()` method within the test itself.
+To begin working with todos, simply invoke the `todo()` method.

 ```php
 it('has home')->todo();
 ```

-If you utilize the todo method in place of executing the test, the resulting output will inform you that the test is a todo, offering feedback as a natural consequence.
+If you invoke the `todo()` method on a test, Pest's output will inform you that the test is a todo so you don't forget about it.

 ```php
   ...